TimothyElder/timothyelder.hugo/content/about.md

 draft: false
 ---

-{{< figure src="/images/2022_headshot_milwaukee.jpg" title="Timothy Elder">}}
+{{< figure src="/images/headshot_milwaukee.jpg" title="Timothy Elder">}}

-I'm a PhD candidate in Sociology at the University of Chicago and I study topics in the sociology of medicine, knowledge, social network analysis and death and dying.
-My dissertation investigates how physicians create plans of care for their patients: how they navigate conflict and build consensus, how they prognosticate and think about possible futures, and how they do all of this while honoring their obligations to ensure the well-being of their patients and colleagues is maintained.
+I'm a PhD candidate in Sociology at the University of Chicago and my research explores how knowledge is organized and used to inform expert work, particularly in the medical and scientific fields.
+My dissertation is a qualitative study that investigates how physicians and nurses working in Hospice and Palliative Medicine relate to their patients and interdigitate with medical experts from different specialties.
+In particular, I study how clinicians aid patients with chronic and life-limiting illnesses in making decisions about what kind and how much care they will receive.
+I am also very interested in supporting the endeavor for a more open science by creating reproducible documents with plain text software.

-Besides medicine I am also very interested in the study of the contemporary scientific enterprise.
-A past project I pursued examined how phenomena are constituted as objects of scientific scrutiny and how scientists created criteria for what are appropriate and inappropriate objects of study.

-Lastly and not leastly, I have an enduring interest in philosophy, particularly moral philosophy and the philosophy of science.
-Lately, I have been particularly interested in questions of value; what makes human life valuable and worthwhile, under what conditions are those not met, and what are the implications on the status of moral agents.
+I also have an enduring interest in philosophy, particularly moral philosophy, philosophy of science, and metaethics.
+I have been particularly interested in questions of value; what makes human life valuable and worthwhile, under what conditions are those not met, and what are the implications on the status of moral agents.

 I also have a cat named Bat who is very cute.